Equal Employment Opportunity Commission.

 Executive Order 12866

-The proposed rule will only govern the internal practices of the EEOC.
+This rule will govern the internal practices of the Commission.
 It will not have an annual effect on the economy of $100 million or more, or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities.
-The proposed rule also will not create a serious inconsistency or otherwise interfere with an action taken or planned by another agency, nor will it materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients thereof.
+This rule also will not create a serious inconsistency or otherwise interfere with an action taken or planned by another agency, nor will it materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients thereof.
 Furthermore, it will not raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in Executive Order 12866.
 In consequence, this rule is not a “significant regulatory action” within the meaning of section 3 of Executive Order 12866.

 Paperwork Reduction Act

-This regulation contains no new information collection requirements subject to review by the Office of Management and Budget under the Paperwork Reduction Act (44 U.S.C. chapter 35).
+This rule contains no new information collection requirements subject to review by the Office of Management and Budget under the Paperwork Reduction Act (44 U.S.C. chapter 35).

 Regulatory Flexibility Act

 The Commission certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities because it primarily affects EEOC internal procedure.
-To the extent that it does affect small entities, it provides free access to all EEOC guidance documents, which may conserve their resources.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities because it primarily affects internal Commission procedure.
+To the extent that this rule does affect small entities, it provides free access to all EEOC guidance documents.
 Further, allowing small employers advance notice of significant guidance, and an opportunity to comment on proposed significant guidance, gives small employers a greater opportunity to have their concerns heard and addressed before documents are finalized.